 Simply walking around outside of your house will surely turn up interesting things to focus on.

 Focusing your mind on the incredible details of nature is a great way to relax.

 OK, not everyone will find a dark fishing spider carrying babies relaxing, but the details of even spiders are amazing.

 Butterflies.
 Everyone loves butterflies.
 These images were captured with this RF lens.

 Critical for such an image is the eye in sharp focus, but photography is not all about sharp results.
 Alternatively, this lens lets you get creative with color blur.

-As I write this review, Canon RF lenses are not compatible with any cameras having an APS-C-sized imaging sensor.
-Should this lens someday become compatible with an ASP-C camera model, the 1.6x FOVCF sensor format will see an angle of view similar to a full-frame-mounted 160mm lens.
+When used on an ASP-C camera model, the 1.6x FOVCF (Field of View Crop Factor) sensor format will see an angle of view similar to a full-frame-mounted 160mm lens.
 This angle of view forces a longer working distance that increases the depth of field, including more of the subject and background in focus.
 The APS-C angle of view favors tight portraits vs. full body framing (unless a considerable working distance is available).